The Biggest Loser season 15: Week 10: "Singles"

-Week 10: "Singles"First aired December 17, 2013Bobby's transformation is shown at the beginning of episode.
+Bobby's transformation is shown at the beginning of episode.
 The contestants finally go to singles.
 It is announced that at the end of the season, there will be a Biggest Loser Triathlon with the winner getting an automatic place in the finale.
 In the first individual challenge, the 10 remaining contestants had to lift a bar supporting 20% of their current body weight as long as possible, but if their bar makes contact with the ring, they would be out.
 The winner would earn a one-pound advantage at this week's weigh-in.
 Tanya and Tumi quickly dropped out, while Jennifer was able to hold on for 20 minutes until she too dropped out.
 Hap dropped out after 25 minutes.
 Marie, Chelsea, and Matt all dropped out after another 20 minutes, leaving David, Jay, and Rachel as the last three standing.
 David dropped shortly after the 90-minute mark, and Jay dropped his bar two and a half minutes later, giving Rachel the win and the coveted one-pound advantage.
 In a season first, it is announced that two contestants will fall below the red line and be eliminated.
 At the weigh-in, Rachel weighed in first, posting a four-pound weight loss (five with her one-pound advantage).
 Chelsea also lost four pounds, but Jay and Marie each dropped five pounds.
 Tumi lost an impressive nine pounds, but David knocked it out of the park by dropped an amazing 12 pounds.
 Tanya was next, and she needed to lose more than five pounds to stay safe, and after four straight bad weeks, she desperately needed a big number.
 Tanya stepped on the scale and lost seven, keeping her above the red line and pushing her current weight to 201 pounds, two away from "One"derland.
 Hap posted a disappointing five pounds.
 Jennifer needed to lose more than four pounds to stay safe.
 She stepped on the scale and lost five pounds, falling into "One"derland in the process, and pushed Hap below the red line.
 Matt was the last to weigh in, and to push Chelsea below the red line, he had to lose more than five pounds.
 Matt stepped on the scale, and loses exactly five pounds, eliminating himself from the competition.
 But just as Matt and Hap were prepared to leave, they were informed that they were not leaving yet.
 The trainers were dismissed and it was announced that in the spirit of the season's Second Chance theme, tonight's eliminated contestants, along with all the other eliminated contestants, will return to the Ranch to compete for a chance to get back in the game.